Steamed Broccoli Recipe

 Why you will love this recipe

-- Broccoli – I use two pounds of fresh organic broccoli cut into florets.
+- Broccoli – I use two pounds of fresh organic broccoli, cut into florets.

 - Water

-How to make steamed broccoli?
+How to prepare

 With a steamer basket

-Without a steamer basket
+Without a steamer basket, aka blanched broccoli

 Expert tip